mpv-player/mpv/DOCS/contribute.md

 General coding
 --------------

-- Use C99.
-Also freely make use of C99 features if it's appropriate, such as stdbool.h.
-(Except VLA and complex number types.)
+- Use C11.
+Also freely make use of C11 features if it's appropriate, but do not use VLA and complex number types.
 - Don't use non-standard language (such as GNU C-only features).
 In some cases they may be warranted, if they are optional (such as attributes enabling printf-like format string checks). "#pragma once" is allowed as an exception.
-  But in general, standard C99 must be used.
+  But in general, standard C11 must be used.
 - The same applies to libc functions.
 We have to be Windows-compatible too.
-Use functions guaranteed by C99 or POSIX only, unless your use is guarded by a configure check.
-There is some restricted use of C11 (ask on IRC for details).
+Use functions guaranteed by C11 or POSIX only, unless your use is guarded by a configure check.
+Be mindful of MinGW-specifics since C11 support is not always guaranteed.
 - Prefer fusing declaration and initialization, rather than putting declarations on the top of a block.
 Obvious data flow is more important than avoiding mixing declarations and statements, which is just a C90 artifact.